Is your Netgear router blocking certain websites? Are you unable to access some websites even though your internet connection is strong?

 Several users of Netgear routers report that their device is blocking certain websites that seem to work fine when they use another router.
 Are you experiencing the same issue?
 In this guide, we will examine why Netgear routers may block some websites, what Netgear Armor means, and show you some steps on how to fix the issue.

 When your Netgear router blocks a website it indicates your firewall (Armor) is active, and the site might be harmful.
-Disable the firewall on your Netgear router.
+To gain access to a blocked website you must disable the firewall on your Netgear router.

 Why is my Netgear router blocking websites?